anav5704/post-it/README.md

-# Post It - A Dead Project
-> You can not learn without making mistakes.
+> # You can not learn without making mistakes.